Recent developments in mathematical aspects of relativistic fluids

 \begin{remark} In accordance with the spirit of these notes, we could have ignored the terms $f$ and $h$ and written \eqref{E:Linearized_diagonal_Euler_system} with $\simeq \dots$ or $= \,\text{L.O.T}$.
 We will do so in much of what follows.
 But since the norms we want to control have $r$ weights, it is important to verify that the RHS of \eqref{E:Linearized_diagonal_Euler_system} in fact has the correct powers of $r$ to be bounded by the energy; see \eqref{E:Weighted_energy_linearized}. \end{remark}

 \begin{remark} As usual upon considering a linearization, in \eqref{E:Linearized_diagonal_Euler_system} our solution variables are $s$ and $w$, with $r$ and $v$ treated as coefficients.
-In particular, our energy estimates for the linearized equations in Section \ref{S:Energy_estimates_linearized} hold with bounds depending on the $L^\infty$ norm of\footnote{Some of the derivatives of $r$ and $v$ appearing as coefficients will be time derivatives coming from lower-order terms involving the material derivative (although not all terms in material derivatives will be error terms, see, e.g., Remark \ref{R:Factoring_dt_moving_domain_r_factors} and Section \ref{S:Estimates_solutions_diagonal}).
+In particular, our energy estimates for the linearized equations in Sect.~\ref{S:Energy_estimates_linearized} hold with bounds depending on the $L^\infty$ norm of\footnote{Some of the derivatives of $r$ and $v$ appearing as coefficients in the energy estimate will be time derivatives coming from lower-order terms involving the material derivative (although not all terms in material derivatives will be error terms, see, e.g., Remark \ref{R:Factoring_dt_moving_domain_r_factors} and Sect.~\ref{S:Estimates_solutions_diagonal}).
 Using \eqref{E:Diagonal_Euler_system}, however, we can algebraically solve for $\partial_t (r,v)$ in terms of $\bar{\partial}(r,v)$, with coefficients that are smooth functions of $(r,v)$.} $\bar{\partial}(r,v)$. \end{remark}